danieldreier/puppet_spec_facts/README.md

 ## Usage

 The code below doesn't quite work yet, so wait for an update on this before trying to use it.

+To iterate through all available fact sets, do something like the following in your spec file:

 ```rspec
 require 'spec_helper'